masak/bel/README.md

   to mock everything to do with streams in the tests &mdash; but it might make sense to have an integration test file that uses real streams and real files, too.

-* **ccc** (or `call-with-current-continuation`) is a control mechanism that tells the evaluator to return to a point in the execution that was saved earlier.
-Saving the execution state means saving the current evaluation stack, and being able to reinstate it when a continuation is invoked.
-The current Perl implementation uses a mutable Perl array for the evaluation stack, instead of a persistent Bel list; this means that unlike the Bel implementation of the evaluator, the Perl implementation has to defensively copy the whole stack both when taking the continuation and when invoking it.
-(Either that, or we modify the Perl evaluator to use a persistent Bel list too.)

 * **Threads** (so called "green threads") allow execution of different evaluation stacks to be interleaved and executed in "round-robin" style.
 Therefore, threads can be seen as "parallel execution contexts".
 Dynamic and lexical variables are